site banner

 3. Somebody with burns trying to solicit money by sitting naked in the street showing the grisly scars all the way down his body.

-There was probably more happening that my brain filtered out due to necessity.
+There was probably more happening that my brain filtered out so as to preserve my sanity.

 All of this could've been compensated for if there were many particularly interesting things to see, but the issue is that there just isn't very much that's worth stopping and looking at.
 The Royal Ontario Museum and perhaps the Distillery District are virtually the only things worth visiting, the Art Gallery of Ontario is only worth stopping by for the Group of Seven paintings (which are, to be fair, beautiful to see in person).
 The CN Tower and everything around it are unashamed tourist traps built and maintained largely for vanity purposes, without all too much to do there.
 The beach on Centre Island was hardly a beach at all, and seemed dirty enough that I didn't really want to step on the sand barefoot (though I am almost certainly spoiled with the best beaches in the world due to living in Australia).
 Outside of that, I can't remember anything else particularly memorable about the city.

 In short, I didn't like Toronto.
-It was unpleasant enough that once I got back to Sydney, I remember walking into the train station at International and heaving a massive sigh of relief at how spacious, light, quiet and well-maintained it all seemed.
+It was unpleasant enough that once I got out of the airport in Sydney, I walked into the train station at International and heaved a massive sigh of relief at how spacious, light, quiet and well-maintained it all seemed.

 Endorsed -- be aware that everyone in Canada (other than people from Toronto, who will smugly inform you that 'it's a World Class City') has felt the same way since roughly 1965: